 Good drainage is especially important particularly in the subfloor and along sides of the outside walls of the building(s).
 Poor drainage increases the likelihood of timber pest attack.
-Whilst not a plumber it appears that at the time of the inspection, drainage seems generally Adequate.
+Whilst not a plumber it appears that at the time of the inspection, drainage seems generally Inadequate.
+Divert surface water runoff away from the perimeter of the residence.